Utilities in Alberta

 In Alberta, you typically have two options when purchasing electricity and natural gas.
-You can stay on the Regulated Rate Option (RRO), or you can sign a contract with a Competitive Retailer to secure a Competitive Rate for your energy (electricity and natural gas).
+You can stay with a Default Retailer, or you can sign a contract with a Competitive Retailer to secure a Competitive Rate for your energy (electricity and natural gas).
 Depending on where you live, you may receive water through your municipality or a private utility.

 Competitive Retailers